Rose Winter Protection

 Rose Cone - If a styrofoam rose cone is used, prune the bushes as needed to allow the cones to be place over the plants.
 You can do this as you perform the pruning mentioned above.
 Then, mound 6-8 inches of soil up around the base of each plant since the cone alone won't provide adequate winter protection.
 Finally, place a cone over each rose, securing it with heavy objects.
 Make small holes or slits in the top of the cone to provide ventilation.

-Another method is to remove the canes from the trellis and bury them in a shallow trench, followed by a covering of 3-4 inches of soil.
-Add a blanket of 12-18 inches of leaves in early November.
+Another method is to remove the canes from the trellis and bury them in a shallow trench.
+Cover the canes with 3-4 inches of soil, then add 12-18 inches of leaves in early November.
 This will keep the sun from thawing the soil too early in the spring.

-Image of snow on rose flower.
-One Final ThoughtRemember- plants may need watering during dry winters, especially in December, January and February.
+Remember - plants may need watering during dry winters, especially in December, January and February.
 This is especially important for new plantings that were installed in fall and haven't had much time for root development.
-Wait until a warm day when the soil is not frozen.
+Wait until a warm day when the soil is not frozen and give your roses a good soak.

 Search Our Archive